damiso15/alx-low_level_programming/0x14-bit_manipulation/README.md

 * 2-get_bit.c - Write a function that returns the value of a bit at a given index.
 * 3-set_bit.c - Write a function that sets the value of a bit to 1 at a given index.
 * 4-clear_bit.c - Write a function that sets the value of a bit to 0 at a given index.
+* 5-flip_bits.c - Write a function that returns the number of bits you would need to flip to get from one number to another.